cyan-wolf/roz_lang/README.md

 the [Lox](https://craftinginterpreters.com/the-lox-language.html) language.

 ## What is Lox?
-Lox is a dyanically-typed interpreted programming language implemented in the [Crafting Interpreters](https://craftinginterpreters.com/) book by Robert Nystrom.
+Lox is a dynamically-typed interpreted programming language implemented in the [Crafting Interpreters](https://craftinginterpreters.com/) book by Robert Nystrom.
 In the book, the author discusses two implementations of Lox: one in Java called **jlox** and another one in C called **clox**.
 * In the **jlox** version, scripts are executed by parsing using a recursive descent parser and then by traversing the generated abstract syntax tree (AST).